NikolasMoatsos/FIBERIA/README.md

 # FIBERIA
-Repository with the source code of our markeplace for second-hand clothes.
+Repository with the source code of our marketplace for second-hand clothes.